InterviewMap/CS-Interview-Knowledge-Map/Browser/browser-en.md

 JSONP is simple to use and has good compatibility, but is limited to `get` requests.

-You may encounter the situation where same callback names in multiple JSONP requests, under this situation you need to encapsulate JSONP, the following is a simple implementation:
+You may encounter the situation where you have the same callback names in multiple JSONP requests.
+In this situation you need to encapsulate JSONP.
+The following is a simple implementation:

 ```js
 function jsonp(url, jsonpCallback, success) {